A topic from the subject of Spectroscopy in Chemistry.

 Equipment and Techniques

-There are a variety of spectroscopic techniques that are used in environmental chemistry.
-The most common techniques include:
+Several spectroscopic techniques are employed in environmental chemistry.
+Common techniques include:

 Types of Experiments

-Spectroscopic techniques can be used to perform a variety of experiments, including:
+Spectroscopic techniques are versatile and can be applied to various experiments, including:

 Data Analysis